apintok/authflow/README.md

 - NodeJS Code
   - Structure the Routes;
   - Create a option/function to automatically generate a new state;
-  - Create a function for the Authorization encoding;
   - Create a function for the Error handling;
   - Create a function to separate the Checkbox values return by the form; :heavy_check_mark:
+  - Function to deal with the Basic Auth :heavy_check_mark:
+  - ...
+- Client JS
   - ...
 - Problems
   - On Step 1, it should be possible to select one or both checkboxes.
 None should not be possible.
 If none are selected this will break the flow;